“a place where the sea meets the land… ”

 You can actually park for free right at the entrance along the PCH.
 See the diagram below.
 Although parking within the park is about $10 for the entire day.

-There are a total of 5 tiny parking lots located at every corner of the park which you can easily drive up to, although we highly recommend parking for free along the Route 1.
-You will have an opportunity to explore more of the park on foot.
+Park contains only a total of 5 tiny parking lots dispursed along the main road.
+Alternatively we recommend parking for free along the Route 1.
+That way, you will have an opportunity to explore more of the park on foot and cover many more fascinating features of California’s hidden corner.

 Point Lobos with kids

-We really enjoyed hiking in point lobos prior to having our son and just as much afterwards.
-In fact, our son was almost born in this magical neck of the woods.
-There’s just one thing to be on the lookout for – some of the hiking paths lay right near dangerous cliffs and you might want to keep an eye out for your child.
+We really enjoyed hiking at the Point Lobos prior to having our son and just as much afterwards.
+In fact, our dude was almost born in this magical neck of the woods.
+There’s just one thing to be on the lookout for – some of the hiking paths lay right near dangerous cliffs and you might want to keep an eye out for your little kids.

-Additionally we’ve caught a few ticks one time while hiking at Point lobos – so do watch out for those and make sure to check your open areas after hiking – as you always should.
+Additionally we’ve caught a few ticks one time while hiking at Point lobos.
+Do watch out for those little suckers and make sure to check your open skin areas after hiking – as you always should.

 Honestly, we missed a good portion of the park on the first two visits.
 Point Lobos state preserve really is massive, despite how little it looks on the map.
 In fact we divided it in 3 parts – the North, the Central and the South – each boasting unique features worth exploring with your loved ones.
 More info to follow..